makkus/freckles/README.rst

 Introduction
 ************

-*freckles* is configuration management for your working environment (workstation, remote server, virtual machine, container), removing or hiding some more advanced features configuration management frameworks usually offer for the sake of simplicity and a quick turnaround.
+*freckles* is configuration management for your working environment (workstation, remote server, virtual machine, container), removing or hiding some more advanced features configuration management frameworks usually offer, for the sake of simplicity and a quick turnaround.

 Quick links
 ===========